Poison (Final Fight): Alternate designs

+Appearances

 Introduced in the original Final Fight, Poison is an orphan from Los Angeles.
 She enjoys fighting and uses it as a means to stay in shape, making use of her ties with the original Mad Gear Gang to keep herself out of prison.
 In Final Fight Revenge, her behavior was represented as womanly and sultry, ranging from flirtatious comments to pole dancing.
 She frames Cody for her assault crimes and gets him arrested by Edi.
 E, though she later visits him in jail having developed romantic feelings for him.
 In the Street Fighter III series, she reappears working as a wrestling manager for her friend Hugo, who could not find a tag team partner due to his immense strength.
 From here their plots would focus on the two searching for a tag partner or starting their own wrestling association, echoed in their SNK vs. Capcom: SVC Chaos appearance.
 Poison later appeared as a playable character alongside Hugo in Street Fighter X Tekken with similar goals, and in Ultra Street Fighter IV, in which she combined the concept with a rock band theme in her character ending.
-In Street Fighter V, Poison returns to Metro City after she and Hugo have a falling-out begins searching for a new partner she can make a star, to little success.
+In Street Fighter V, Poison returns to Metro City after Hugo and she have a falling-out, searching for a new partner she can make a star to little success.
 Ultimately, she and Hugo reconcile and become partners once again.

 Poison was also planned to appear both in Capcom Fighting All-Stars and Final Fight Streetwise, though the first game was canceled and she was cut from the second.
 In Mighty Final Fight, a chibi parody of the character named "Poison Kiss" appears as a generic enemy, a corrupt cop and characterized as her younger sister.
-Poison has also appeared based on her role as Hugo's manager on cards for SNK vs. Capcom: Card Fighters Clash and the game's Nintendo DS sequel, as well as the related printed trading card game.
-Poison appears as one of the spectators in the Metro City stage in Marvel vs. Capcom 3: Fate of Two Worlds.
+Poison has also appeared based on her role as Hugo's manager on cards in the SNK vs. Capcom: Card Fighters series, as well as the related physical trading card game Versus TCG.
+In other titles she makes stand-alone appearances, such as on cards for browser game Onimusha: Soul and GungHo Online Entertainment's mobile game TEPPEN, and as a selectable character in TOPJOY's roleplaying game Street Fighter: Duel, the latter of which also features an alternate version called "Street Poison" in a stylized police uniform.